-- 16.2.1.
-A group of properties, available for lettings at the same time, will be identified as suitable for local lettings.
-Usually these will be new build, Registered Provider properties located in deprived areas within the City. - 16.2.2.
-These properties will be advertised in Choice Based Lettings.
+- 16.2.3.3 The properties will be advertised in Choice Based Lettings, unless 16.2.3.7 applies.
 Bidding will be restricted to applicants with an established local connection to the area.
-The exact residential criteria and priority may vary from scheme to scheme, but will be clearly set out at the start of the process. - 16.2.3.
-Applicants will then be shortlisted in the normal way. - 16.2.4.
-In circumstances where a tenant is under-occupying a property they will only be offered accommodation with one additional room than they need. - 16.2.5.
-If it is not possible to let all the available properties via local lettings, the remaining properties will be re-advertised and the residential criteria will not be applied. - 16.2.6.
-Special needs units (ie wheelchair adapted properties) may be excluded from the local lettings scheme. - 16.2.7.
-Several major Regeneration Schemes are currently in progress in the Borough and separate lettings policies will apply for individual schemes.
+The exact residential criteria and priority may vary from scheme to scheme, but will be clearly set out at the start of the process. - 16.2.3.4 Applicants will then be shortlisted in the normal way. - 16.2.3.5 In circumstances where a tenant is under-occupying a property they will only be offered accommodation with one additional room than they need. - 16.2.3.6 If it is not possible to let all the available properties via local lettings, the remaining properties will be re-advertised and the residential criteria will not be applied. - 16.2.3.7 Special needs units (ie wheelchair adapted properties) may be excluded from the local lettings scheme. - 16.2.3.8 Several major Regeneration Schemes are currently in progress in the Borough and separate lettings policies will apply for individual schemes.

-17. Westminster Community Homes (WCH)
+17 Westminster Community Homes (WCH)

-17.1.
-Background
+17.2 Background

-- 17.1.1.
-Westminster Community Homes (WCH) was set up by Westminster City Council in 2009 as an Industrial and Provident Society (now Co-operative and Community Benefit Society) which is a company with charitable aims.
-In December 2010 became a Registered Provider (RP). - 17.1.2.
-WCH status has changed from having an independent status and subsidiary of Westminster City Council (WCC), to being wholly controlled by WCC with effect from May 2018. - 17.1.3.
-WCH has a nominations agreement with the City Council to provide 100% nominations to all first lettings and all re-lets.
-The properties are managed by WCH team at Westminster Housing. - 17.1.4.
-Assured tenants of WCH properties are able to register for a transfer on the City Council's transfer list (under the relevant priority group set out within the scheme). - 17.1.5.
-The following tenancy schemes are operated by WCH with properties being advertised through Choice Based Lettings;
+- 17.2.3 Westminster Community Homes (WCH) was set up by Westminster City Council in 2009 as an Industrial and Provident Society (now Co-operative and Community Benefit Society) which is a company with charitable aims.
+In December 2010 became a Registered Provider (RP). - 17.2.4 WCH status has changed from having an independent status and subsidiary of Westminster City Council (WCC), to being wholly controlled by WCC with effect from May 2018. - 17.2.5 WCH has a nominations agreement with the City Council to provide 100% nominations to all first lettings and all re-lets.
+The properties are managed by WCH team at Westminster Housing. - 17.2.6 Assured tenants of WCH properties are able to register for a transfer on the City Council's transfer list (under the relevant priority group set out within the scheme). - 17.2.7 The following tenancy schemes are operated by WCH with properties being advertised through Choice Based Lettings;